Skip to main content

 Custom prosthetic legs stand by the desk waiting for amputee clients.
 Amputee clients in the Dominican Republic who do not have the means to pay for prosthetics waited for the organization's outreach.
 (Heidi Hunter)

-Students in the club have helped research and design affordable, high-quality prosthetics and helped gather and deliver donations to local clinics in the Dominican Republic for the past several years.
+Students in the BYU 2ft Prosthetics club have helped research and design affordable, high-quality prosthetics.
+They have participated in the organization's effort to gather and deliver donations to local clinics in the Dominican Republic for the past several years.

 A group of 10 volunteers from the club visited a local clinic, Rehabilitación in Santa Domingo, and assisted clinicians and technicians in preparing, measuring and assembling prosthetic parts during their visit.